 Medication that is given through an IV may be given with a syringe as a single dose (push), from a bag that is attached to the end of the tube (gravity infusion) or with a pump.

 IV medication is used instead of medicine that is taken by mouth (oral) when:

-- The medicine needed is not available in oral form: - The doctor feels that IV medication will be more effective than oral medicine; and/or - Recipient is unable to take medication by mouth.
+- The medicine needed is not available in oral form. - The doctor feels that IV medication will be more effective than oral medicine.